sirhc101/cal2al-datamigration/README.md

 ## Known issues
  - The tool has been used in several upgrade project scenarios, but mostly some customer related extensions were necessary.
 That's not a issue at all, but I just want to point to this, so expect that you also need to do minor extensions please.
  - Runtime is a major factor.
 Due to the data modell (each field is one record) will customer tables with a lot of records (e.g. G/L Entry) result in a huge buffer table.
 That need some time.
 For backup that's usally no issue, but for restore it could be a time issue.
 Therefor please notice event publisher `OnAfterDataMigrationBufferFilterSet`.
 This publisher can be used to split the restore process in smaller chunks.

+Do you've found an issue using this app?
+Please let me know at [Issues](https://github.com/sirhc101/cal2al-datamigration/issues) or feel free to fix it directly.
+Your contribution is appreciated.